 Let me start with a failure, give you a little backstory, then put it into a more global perspective that shows you what I *THOUGHT* I was learning versus what I was *ACTUALLY* learning.

 Failure: In 2001 I was asked to leave Texas A&M University because I had not maintained a 2.0 GPA for two semesters in a row.
 I thought my life had come to an end.
-I was going to become the “Sanitation Engineer” my father had always threatened I would become without a college degree.
+I was going to become the “Sanitation Engineer” (That's how you church up garbage man) my father had always threatened I would become without a college degree.

 Now, don’t think I recognized any of this.
 I was self-pitying and unable to grasp how my professors couldn’t recognize my true genius.
-I was a wreck, but I was also a total piece of shit with an inability to accept ownership.
+I saw myself as a misunderstood savant, but I was really a total piece of shit with an inability to accept ownership of my own failings.

 The real adjustments started when I returned home, defeated, depressed, and yet still defiant.
 I didn’t endear myself to my dear folks with my refusal to get a job, or my insistence on going hunting with my friends every night and then sleeping in hung over until noon.
 Luckily for me, that only lasted about a week before my Dad came in and politely told me I had two weeks to find a job, pay him rent or move out.